Carl Segal, a charter member of the Artists' Gallery, passed away on December 2, 2021

-Carl Segal, a Columbia resident since 1970, has been a serious "Zoo Buff" since he was 11 years old.
-In 1988 he began a project to write and photo-illustrate a coffee table book about American zoos.
-Although that book was never published, he has since visited more than 200 zoos throughout North America and Western Europe and taken about 150,000 photos.
+Carl Segal moved to Columbia in 1970.
+He was a serious "Zoo Buff" since the age of 11.
+In 1988 he began to write and photo-illustrate a coffee table book about American zoos, and visited more than 200 zoos throughout North America and Western Europe.
+During these visits he took more than 150,000 photos.

-His goal has been to specialize in portraits of the animals and try to show something of their "personalities".
-He also takes wildlife photos (primarily waterfowl) in American national parks and reserves such as Bombay Hook, Blackwater and the Everglades
+He specialized in portraits of the animals and tried to show something of their "personalities".
+He also took wildlife photos (primarily waterfowl) in American national parks and reserves such as Bombay Hook, Blackwater and the Everglades.

-He has tried to emphasize the fact that American Zoos have undergone a revolution during the past 50 years.
-They no longer attempt to squeeze many individual animals into small, inadequate cages.
-Instead they try to present exhibits that are spacious, include multiple species and are naturalistic and educational.
+He tried to emphasize the fact that American Zoos have undergone a revolution during the past 50 years.
+They no longer keep animals in cramped, inadequate cages, but instead create exhibits that include multiple species and are naturalistic and educational.

-Carl also takes other types of photos including florals, landscapes and tall, impressive buildings.
-Oh yes, in addition he continues to practiced psychiatry in Howard County as he has done since 1972.
+Carl also photographed florals, landscapes and tall, impressive buildings.
+In addition to all of that he continued to practice psychiatry in Howard County.